 Hailing from a family ingrained in motorsport, Jordan Collard has already made a name for himself in his young career.
 Rising through the karting ranks since the age of 8, contesting the Super 1 National Comer Cadet through to the Super 1 National Rotax Mini Max Championships, he showcased his natural flair and ability.

-The graduation into car racing, came with impressive progress from the start.
-Making his debut in the Ginetta Junior Winter Series in 2016, Jordan finished in the top ten in every race, putting him in good stead ahead of tackling the Ginetta Junior Championship.
-Growing in speed and confidence in 2017, this strong run of consistency continued.
+The graduation into car racing, came with impressive results from the start.
+Making his debut in the Ginetta Junior Winter Series in 2016, Jordan finished in the top ten in every race, putting him in good stead ahead of tackling the Ginetta Junior Championship

 2018 season saw Jordan make a sensational rookie debut into the MINI Challenge JCW Series.
 Bursting into the championship with a pole position and a podium at his first race.
-The dynamic racer celebrated his maiden win at Silverstone, further claiming 5 podiums, 3 pole positions, 7 fastest laps across the season.
+The dynamic racer celebrated his maiden win at Silverstone, claiming a further five podiums, three pole positions, and seven fastest laps across the season.
 With a strong run of results, Jordan was crowned the Rookie Cup Champion, whilst challenging for the overall title throughout.

 Jordan Collard has been crowned British GT4 vice-champion at Silverstone at the weekend (7-8 November) after an epic calendar of racing from start to finish.